 - Are your cupboards and storage areas are secured?

 - Are the toilet lids down in any accessible bathrooms?

-- Remove candy and nuts from coffee tables or locations where a pet can reach them.
-Chocolate is toxic to dogs and nuts can be dangerous as well.
+- Are candy and nuts removed from coffee tables or locations where a pet can reach them?

-- Check to see that any hobby supplies; i.e., paints, glue, needles and thread, etc., have been placed away from an inquisitive pet’s reach.
+- Are any hobby supplies; i.e., paints, glue, needles and thread, etc., put away out of an inquisitive pet’s reach?

-- Make sure your pet sitter is aware of anyone who may be on your premises or entering your home during the pet-sitting assignment.
+- Is your pet sitter is aware of anyone who may be on your premises or entering your home during the pet-sitting assignment?

-- Use timers on interior lights and program them to turn on at dusk and off at bedtime.
+- Are there timers on interior lights and that are programed to turn on at dusk and off at bedtime?
 Use motion sensors on exterior lights.
 If evening visits are scheduled to your home, the pet sitter will really appreciate this safety precaution!

-- Make sure doors and windows are securely locked before leaving.
-This should include garage doors, sliding glass doors and basement doors and windows.
-If outside doors have panes of glass near a push-button lock, consider installing a dead bolt lock as well.
+- Are doors and windows securely locked before leaving?
+This should include garage doors, sliding glass doors, and basement doors and windows.
+If outside doors have panes of glass near a push-button lock, consider installing a deadbolt lock as well.

-- Make sure any fences are secure and gates are locked.
+- Did you make sure any fences are secure and gates are locked?

 Information courtesy of Pet Sitters International.